johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ## Project Overview

-The **VisitScotland Wish List Service** is a stateless, in‑memory REST API that enables users to create, manage, and retrieve personalised wish lists of tourism experiences from across Scotland.<br>
+The **VisitScotland Wish List Service** is a stateless, in‑memory REST API that enables users to create, manage, and retrieve personalised wish lists of tourism experiences from across Scotland.
 Built for spec compliance and domain‑safe identity mapping, it places a strong emphasis on **thread safety** and **test coverage**.

 ### Purpose

-This service provides a backend for storing and manipulating user‑specific wish lists containing items such as accommodation, attractions, and events.<br>It is intended for demonstration, prototyping, and integration testing, and can be extended to use persistent storage as required.
+This service provides a backend for storing and manipulating user‑specific wish lists containing items such as accommodation, attractions, and events.
+It is intended for demonstration, prototyping, and integration testing, and can be extended to use persistent storage as required.

 ### Scope